sparsick/ansible-talk/README.md

 # ansible-talk

-You can find here the slides and the sample code of my talk "Ansible for Developer" that I presented on rheinjug at 18th February 2016.
+You can find here the slides and the sample code of my talk "Ansible for Developer" that I presented on Frankfurter Entwicklertage at 10th March 2016.

 ## Running the Code Samples